-29. WFP has been providing basic food assistance to Sahrawi refugees since 1986 through general food assistance, nutrition-specific interventions and mid-morning snacks in primary schools and kindergartens.
-Since 2006, WFP has been providing food assistance to 125,000 refugees: 66,000 women, 39,750 men, 10,000 girls and 9,250 boys.
-Based on the food security assessment, , this figure has been revised to 133,672 refugees for the ICSP, representing the food insecure refugee camp population (30 percent) and a good proportion of the population vulnerable to food insecurity (47 percent).
-WFP relied on a series of assessments, many of which are mentioned above, providing evidence for the design of the ICSP:
+- 28. WFP has been providing basic food assistance to the Sahrawi refugees since 1986 through general food assistance, nutrition-specific interventions and mid-morning snacks in primary schools and kindergartens.
+Since 2006, WFP had provided food assistance to 125,000 people: 66,000 women, 39,750 men, 10,000 girls and 9,250 boys.
+Based on the food security assessment, this figure has been revised to 133,672 people for the ICSP, representing the food insecure camp population and those assessed as vulnerable to food insecurity.
+WFP relied on a series of assessments, many of which are mentioned above, providing evidence for the design of the ICSP: - a UNHCR/WFP joint assessment mission and joint nutrition survey (2016);